 One of the guides explained – “Supreme Leader Kim Jong-Il died of overwork, he was under great mental and physical strain, it was sudden, and the train here is exactly as he left it.”

 Peering through the train window, a porthole into his private life, there was a 17” MacBook Pro on his desk.
 I can’t say I expected that.
 Well, this settles it ladies and gents, Macs are better than PC.
 Papers were sprawled over his final workspace without overlap, his boots perfectly straightened and his seat faced us photogenically as if for a real-estate shoot.
 His living space sure was clean.
-Immaculate, in fact, unlike the habits of any man I’ve known!
+Immaculate, in fact.
+No man other than Dear Leader is this tidy.

 We began to exit the palace the same way we entered, passing hundreds of North Korean civilians arriving for their mandatory visitation.
-Every citizen must visit at least once by law — men, women, and children.
-Those from rural areas were obvious, faces of malnourishment dressed in silk suit jackets on their bare sun-blazoned skin.
+Every person, whether man, woman or child, old, young or disabled must visit their Beloved Father at least once in their lifetime, by law.
+Those visiting from rural areas were obvious, their faces showing distinct signs of malnourishment and were dressed in silk suit jackets on their bare sun-blazoned skin.
 Many smiled at us as they shuffled past.
-Most were indifferent.
+Most were indifferent and seemingly numb to the experience.
 All were noticeably short, only as tall as my shoulder, and I’m not a large bloke.

-Our last stop was one that appropriately summed up the visit, an impact statement to us on the effect of the Eternal Presidents death worldwide.
+Our last stop was one that appropriately summed up the visit, an impact statement to us on the effect of the Eternal President’s death worldwide.
 This room was the Hall of Lamentation.
-An empty room with a single red rug and beautiful low hanging chandeliers, the walls containing framed depictions of North Korean and international outpourings of grief during the 10-day state endorsed ‘mourning period’ following that unforgettable news.
+An empty room with a single red rug and beautiful low hanging chandeliers, the walls containing framed depictions of North Korean and, strikingly, international outpourings of grief during the 10-day state endorsed ‘mourning period’ following that unforgettable news.
 It’s almost as if they’ve something to prove.
+I don’t remember seeing this on the news in Australia.
+But, I may have slept in that day.

-In a country infamous to outsiders for decades of human rights violations, those responsible are indeed held up as demi-gods, serving not as the embodiments of repression, but instead as inspiration to a population oblivious to their very misfortune.
+I wouldn’t say I was surprised, but it was certainly confronting to see that in this country infamous for decades of human rights violations, those responsible are indeed still held up as demi-gods by most, serving not as the embodiments of repression, but instead as inspiration to a population oblivious to their very misfortune.
 This was evident, and, it was real.
 The endearment and heartache for these fallen men appeared disturbingly authentic.
 The Kumsusan Palace of the Sun is by all accounts a perfectly choreographed propaganda art piece of indoctrinated North Korean faith, it’s what to believe, how to believe and when to believe it.
-In North Korea, there is no freedom of knowledge, the citizens know no other; Kim Il-Sung and Kim Jong-Il have long been their only providers.
-They’ve put the food on their table, built their homes, given their jobs and led the homeland to patriotic ‘victory’ protecting their homeland against invaders.
+In North Korea, there is no freedom of knowledge, the citizens know no other, Kim Il-Sung and Kim Jong-Il have long been their only providers.
+They’ve put the food on their tables, built their homes, arranged their jobs and led the fatherland to patriotic ‘victory’ against invaders.

 We strolled through the Mausoleum grounds afterwards, swans resting peacefully in the surrounding moat.
 There was a pervasive feeling of confusion among us with the atmosphere similar to that of a post-funeral reception.
 We were hesitant to bring cheer back into the situation so soon around our passionate guides.

-As we leave, others began to arrive destined for the same exhausting induction.
+As we left, others began to arrive destined for the same exhausting induction.
 Lines of school children march past us in formation, wide-eyed and entrusting in their school teacher, leading them similar to that of the pied piper.
-They were innocent, still learning the ropes of life, only yet a basic grasp of expectations and values, responsibilities and purpose, rights and wrongs; no different to young children anywhere else in the world.
+They were innocent, still learning the ropes of life, only yet a basic grasp of expectations and values, responsibilities and purpose, rights and wrongs — no different to young children anywhere else in the world.

-Seconds later I look back to see these children stopped, assembling for a professional photograph to a backdrop unlike anywhere else in this world.
+Seconds later I look back to see these children stopped and assembling for a professional photograph to a backdrop unlike anywhere else in this world.

 The next generation.